 When creating your App object you can either add or completely replace all of the handlers.
 For example, let's say you want to write an API that sends and receives MessagePack.
-We can easily do this by telling our Falcon API that we want a default media type of application/msgpack and then create a new Handlers object specifying the desired media type and a handler that can process that data.
+We can easily do this by telling our Falcon API that we want a default media type of application/msgpack, and then creating a new Handlers object to map that media type to an appropriate handler.